acquia/blt/readme/configuration-management.md

 To capture and deploy configuration changes using Config Split:

-1. Ensure that your local environment is up to date and refreshed (e.g. `git pull` and `blt local:refresh`).
+1. Ensure that your local environment is up to date and refreshed (e.g. `git pull` and `blt sync:refresh`).
 2. Use the Drupal UI to make the necessary configuration changes in your local environment.
 For instance, go to http://local.example.com/admin/structure/types/add to add a new content type.
 3. Once you have completed local development, use `drush cex` (`config-export`) to export your configuration changes to the `config/default` directory.
 Remember to use an appropriate alias if you are using a VM (e.g. `drush @example.local cex`).
 4. Review the updated configuration in `config/default` using `git diff`.
 If you are satisfied with the changes, commit them and open a pull request.